A Unified Framework for LLM-based ReLabel Method

 1) Manual Annotation: Data noise in a manually annotated dataset, using a classification task as an example, occurs when there is disagreement among annotators.
 For instance, for 3 very similar data to-label, 2 annotators assign label-A, while 1 annotator assigns label-B.

 2) LLM Generation: For datasets generated by LLM, data noise in a classification task often stems from overlapping or repetitive definitions for labels within the prompts.
-When using an LLM to label an initial training dataset, you can evaluate the quality of the current prompt by measuring its accuracy on the dev dataset, which is split from the overall dataset.
-The dev accuracy serves as a proxy for the amount of ambiguous data generated by the prompt; a high accuracy on the dev dataset indicates that the resulting training data has low ambiguity.
 Before generating an initial training dataset using an LLM, it is crucial to first prepare a human-annotated, real-world test dataset.
 This test dataset should then be used to debug and refine the prompts, ensuring they are fully optimized to maximize the overall quality of the LLM’s annotations.
+Regarding data generation by LLMs, it is not always necessary to generate from scratch.
+By collecting logs from actual production use, we can extract a candidate dataset for annotation that is representative of real-world scenarios.

 3) User Behavior Logs: Datasets based on user behavior logs are constructed from user actions.
 For example, in an e-commerce scenario, a dataset can be built based on whether a user clicks on an item or places an order.